 He’s also the android’s creative muse, as the subject of Data’s seminal Ode To Spot.
 Which is hysterical.

-The Next Generation was a TV show, but Spot did make a touching cameo on Star Trek: Generations.
-So we’re good as far as sci fi movie franchises.
+Spot mostly appeared on The Next Generation during the TV show run, but Spot did make a touching cameo on Star Trek: Generations.
+He also had a quick moment in Nemesis where prototype Soong-type android B-4 pets him.
+So we’re good as far as sci-fi movie franchises.
 Felis Catus, indeed.

 Why are these red cats all boys?